-The FOC supports local response to flood emergencies, planning, training, and exercising DWR staff to perform emergency functions.
+The primary function of the Statewide Flood Emergency Operations Planning sub-program element is to support the Flood Operations Center (FOC) during flood emergencies.
+The FOC supports local response to flood emergencies with DWR staff for planning, training, and performing emergency drills.
 Extensive coordination and the development of working relationships with LMAs, cities, and counties and other stakeholders throughout the State aim to develop better aligned local, county, State, and federal emergency response plans and enhanced operational capacity to respond to flood emergencies, as well as support for emergency communications capabilities and stockpiling flood fight materials.

 The Flood Emergency Management System (FEMS) is being developed to deploy, manage, and track resources and information during flood events.
-FEMS assists the FOC in efficiently responding to and managing major flood events including management of incident command teams in the field as well as flood operations activities at the FOC.
-FEMS also provides the FOC with the capability to track and report incident costs for proper cost recovery from FEMA in real time.
+FEMS helps the FOC efficiently respond to and manage major flood events, including managing incident command teams in the field and as flood operations activities at the FOC.
+FEMS also provides the FOC with the ability to track and report incident costs for proper cost recovery from FEMA in real time.